 Relevant agencies are identified within CoA C8(b).
-As such, a Construction Monitoring Report will be submitted on a six monthly basis to the following agencies;
+As such, a Construction Monitoring Report will be submitted on a six-monthly basis to the following agencies;

-- DPIE;
+- DPE;

-- IWC; and
+- EPA; and

 - CoCB.

-The Independent Environmental Representative will review the Construction Monitoring Report prior to submission to the DPIE, IWC and CoCB.
-Downer will participate in further consultation with these agencies where any relevant water quality issues are identified by the monitoring.
+The Independent Environmental Representative will review the Construction Monitoring Report prior to submission.
+Downer will participate in further consultation with the referred agencies where any relevant water quality issues are identified by the monitoring.